Convergence Movement: Development

 Palmer's death was initially disclosed by Archbishop Charles Hill of Ambassadors for Christ Ministries of America, whom he also befriended and was a member of the same communion.
-Hill also served as "Apostle Primate Patriarch Archbishop" within the Patriarchate in the World of Jesus Christ, an independent Eastern Orthodox group.
+Hill served as "Apostle Primate Patriarch Archbishop" within the Patriarchate in the World of Jesus Christ—an independent Eastern Orthodox group.
 Archbishop Hill would later lead a Charismatic Liberal Catholic denomination named the Ancient Church Global, claiming descent from the Knights Templar and self-proclaiming themselves the sole source of Independent, Old and Liberal Catholicism.

-This denomination led by Hill upon their departure from the Communion of Evangelical Episcopal Churches also uniquely claimed to hold apostolic succession and continuity with Ancient Egyptian polytheistic religious practices; their additional claims to succession and the historic episcopate stemmed from various wandering bishops within Independent and Old Catholicism, the American Orthodox Catholic Church, Anglicanism, and Gnosticism.
-In May 2023, a religious university founded by Hill for their Charismatic denomination conferred an honorary degree upon Liberian politician Matthew Zarzar.
+This denomination led by Hill upon their departure from the Communion of Evangelical Episcopal Churches also uniquely claimed to hold apostolic succession and continuity with Ancient Egyptian polytheistic religious practices; and their additional claims to succession and the historic episcopate stemmed from various wandering bishops within Independent and Old Catholicism, the American Orthodox Catholic Church, Anglicanism, and Gnosticism.
+By May 2023, a religious university founded by Hill for their Charismatic denomination conferred an honorary degree upon Liberian politician Matthew Zarzar.

-In 2019, the Communion of Evangelical Episcopal Churches split, and the Continuing Evangelical Episcopal Communion was founded.
-Alvarez also either left the Communion of Evangelical Episcopal Churches by resignation or deposition, and organized the Union of Charismatic Orthodox Churches; by October 2020, he was elected to lead the denomination as its primate and in 2021 was installed as archbishop and primate for the denomination.
-In December 2020, leadership of the Union of Charismatic Orthodox Churches met with Archbishop Elpidophoros of the Greek Orthodox Archdiocese of America (Ecumenical Patriarchate).
+In 2019, the Communion of Evangelical Episcopal Churches schismed, and the Continuing Evangelical Episcopal Communion (later reconstituted as the Confessing Anglican Church) was founded.
+Alvarez also left the Communion of Evangelical Episcopal Churches and organized the Union of Charismatic Orthodox Churches.
+By October 2020, he was elected to lead the denomination as its primate and in 2021 was installed as archbishop and primate for the denomination.
+In December 2020, the leadership of the Union of Charismatic Orthodox Churches met with Archbishop Elpidophoros of the Greek Orthodox Archdiocese of America (Ecumenical Patriarchate).
 Alvarez and the Convergence Movement were featured by Religion News Service, after a trend of young Christians returning to traditional churches.